 Extraordinary measures: When the statutory limit is reached, the Treasury Secretary can employ a set of accounting maneuvers — suspending contributions to certain government pension funds, for example — to temporarily free up capacity.
 These are known as extraordinary measures.
 They buy weeks or months of additional runway before the true X-date arrives.

 Why other countries don't have this problem: The US is nearly alone among wealthy democracies in requiring a separate legislative vote to borrow money that has already been authorized by spending legislation.
 Most countries simply allow borrowing to follow from approved spending.
 The US system creates a second legislative veto point that minority parties have increasingly used as leverage.
+The UK, Germany, France, Canada, and Japan have no equivalent mechanism.

-Major Debt Ceiling Standoffs
+Major Debt Ceiling Standoffs: A History

 | Year | Context | Resolution | Consequence |